Friends set up a community centre for dogs and humans in Hackney Wick

-The centre, which is located on the border of Hackney and Tower Hamlets, will provide dog day care, walks and training, alongside a plant-based cafe when it opens in early January 2021.
+The centre, which is located on the border of Hackney and Tower Hamlets, will provide dog day care, walks and training and will have a plant-based cafe when it opens in early January 2021.

 You may also want to watch:

-Jamie and Lucy are in talks with veterinary charity StreetVet about offering support, care advice and training to homeless people with dogs and using the centre to put on events for people in the neighbourhood.
+Frankie and Lucy are in talks with veterinary charity StreetVet which will help them offer support, care advice and training to homeless people with dogs and will use the centre to put on events for people in their neighbourhood.